ISISNeutronMuon/MDANSE/Doc/pages/structure.rst

 simulation box.
 This analysis provides valuable insights into how the density of particles or molecules varies across the system along the chosen axis.
-By dividing the axis into segments or bins and specifying the size of each bin using the parameter **dr**, the Density Profile reveals how particles are distributed within the system.
+By dividing the axis into segments or bins and specifying the size of each bin using the parameter :math:`dr`, the Density Profile reveals how particles are distributed within the system.
 It is a useful tool for understanding the spatial arrangement and concentration of particles, making it valuable for identifying regions of interest and tracking changes over time in molecular simulations.